lagopus/virtq-pmd-dpdk-1.6/README.md

 For direct communication between a DPDK application and virtual machine, It needs customized qemu emulator with an additional virtual network device (we call "virtio-net-ipc device").
 This is based on DPDK version 1.6.0-18.

+###What is virtio-net-ipc enabled QEMU ?###
+virtio-net-ipc enabled QEMU is qemu emulator with additional virtual network device "virtio-net-ipc device".
+This qemu emulator directly transfer data between guest and DPDK application with virtq-pmd-dpdk.
+This is based on QEMU version 1.0.

 ###What are virtq PMD and virtio-net-ipc device?###

 virtq PMD is a poll mode driver of DPDK, and virtio-net-ipc device is a kind of virtio-net device of QEMU.
 Those are used for establishing a fast path between a DPDK application on the host and a virtio-net driver on the guest.
 Both virtio-net drivers of linux kernel and virtio-net PMD of DPDK can be the virtio-net driver that virtq PMD connects.
 Frankly, it is almost similar to vhost-user of QEMU-2.1, but has a few features vhost-user doesn't have.

 ###Where can I download those from?###

-- DPDK-1.6 and virtq PMD
+- DPDK-1.6.0-18 with virtq PMD
  - https://github.com/lagopus/virtq-pmd-dpdk
-- QEMU-1.0 and virtio-net-ipc
+- QEMU-1.0 with virtio-net-ipc
  - https://github.com/lagopus/virtio-net-ipc-qemu1.0

 ###What are features?###